0 of 24 questions completed

 - Question 6 of 24

-How do we call a set of principles by which a country is governed and which includes all of the institutions that are responsible for running the country and how their power is kept in check?CorrectIncorrect
+A set of principles by which a country is governed and which includes all of the institutions that are responsible for running the country and how their power is kept in check is the definition for:

 A constitution is a set of principles by which a country is governed.
 It includes all of the institutions that are responsible for running the country and how their power is kept in check.